CREATIVE

 Darren: "I like to assess my mood and then find a good playlist on Spotify that relates to my mood.
 Music is really important for me to get in the zone."

-Research shows that music can lower anxiety or even increase divergent thinking.
+Research shows that music can lower anxiety and increase divergent thinking.

 When you are working on something and you experience a creative block, how do you overcome it?

-Darren’s process is grounded heavily in science.
-When your mind is relaxed and you're engaging in an activity that doesn’t take a lot of attention, your brain will work through problems on a subconscious level.
-This distraction-method involves the problem-solving resources available to your non-conscious mind -- which, according to Psychology Today, are “millions if not billions of times larger than that of the conscious.”
+Darren's process is grounded heavily in science.
+When your mind is relaxed and engaged in an activity that doesn't take much attention, your brain works through problems on a subconscious level.
+That distraction-method draws on the problem-solving resources of your non-conscious mind, which, according to Psychology Today, are "millions if not billions of times larger than that of the conscious."

 Darren: "If you are experiencing imposter syndrome, welcome to the club.
 Every creative goes through it.
 To get through it, look over past work you've done that you are happy with.
 It's nice to remind ourselves that we are capable of good work when we are doubting ourselves.